future-proof-iot/embedded-threads/README.md

 This is embedded-threads, an experimental embedded Rust scheduler.

+__NOTE: This repository has been re-integrated into [RIOT-rs](https://github.com/future-proof-iot/RIOT-rs/tree/main/src/riot-rs-threads).
+      All future development will happen there.__

 A while ago, I re-wrote the RIOT scheduler in Rust.
 That was supposed to be API- compatible and run RIOT applications as-is.
 The result worked and was of comparable performance, but the implementation turned out too C-like.